netlify/staticgen/source/making-of.md

 ## The Basic Middleman Setup

-Middleman has excellent support for blog-like collections, so the main data-source in StaticGen is a folder with a markdown file for each Github project we want to list and track.
+Middleman has excellent support for blog-like collections, so the main data-source in StaticGen is a folder with a markdown file for each GitHub project we want to list and track.

 Each file has some metadata expressed as YAML front-matter, eg.: